Tag Archives: Charles Edward Pogue

 But there’s the rub.
 In 1972, you couldn’t just buy the store, close the store, and idle the license until your new location was ready to go.
 The license had to be in use.
 Thus, a tiny shop with lousy access to a busy highway offered an employment opportunity to a theatre hippie who needed a summer job (aka; 40+ year career).

-My first day on the job consisted of training; learning how to operate the cash register and the price gun (22 minutes), learning how to break down a cardboard box (30 passionate seconds), learning how to lock up and set the alarm (5 minutes), and learning how to pronounce “Spañada” (a heinous, cheap, and versatile jug wine concoction from Gallo – it was amazing, you could boil it like a toddy, freeze it into ice cubes, spike it with fruit and/or grain alcohol, wax your car, and pick up thirteen TV channels, three in color).
-After my grueling 30 minutes of apprenticeship, I was left on my own for that 4pm-12m shift and every other weekday night shift for the next seven months until the store closed in November.
+My first day on the job consisted of intense and grueling training; learning how to operate the cash register and the price gun (22 minutes), learning how to break down a cardboard box (30 passionate seconds), learning how to lock up and set the alarm (5 minutes), and learning how to pronounce “Spañada” (a heinous, cheap, and versatile jug wine concoction from Gallo – it was amazing, you could boil it like a toddy, freeze it into ice cubes, spike it with fruit and/or grain alcohol, wax your car, and pick up thirteen TV channels, three in color).
+After my onerous 30 minutes of apprenticeship, I was left on my own for that 4pm-12m shift and every other weekday night shift for the next seven months until the store closed in November.

 The first night I finished my duties by 5:30 and the customer flow dwindled to practically none after 6:30.
 I was left with nothing to do until midnight except watch the small TV (three channels, none in color — coulda used some Spañada).
 I didn’t own a TV myself at that time so it was a novelty…for about an hour.
 At midnight I closed the store and vowed to not spend another night watching TV.
 It was another two years before I owned a TV of my own.